Fan fiction: Darkfic

 Stories that are darker or more depressing than the original, often done in contrast to them.
 This is sometimes done with media that is intended to be light-hearted or for children.
 Darkfic can also refer to content that is "intentionally disturbing", such as physical or emotional violence or abuse.
 However, not all stories tagged as "dark" are considered to be a darkfic.

 "Dead Dove Do Not Eat", sometimes abbreviated as DDDNE, is a sub-category of darkfic.
 It began as an AO3 tag in 2015, intended to warn people that the story contained dark themes without explicitly condemning them; because the dark themes were tagged, it served to reinforce readers' attention to them.
-Since 2015, it has evolved into its own tag, usually meaning that readers should take any other tagged dark themes more seriously then they otherwise would.
+Since 2015, it has evolved into its own tag, usually meaning that readers should take any other tagged dark themes more seriously than they otherwise would.

 This term is in reference to the TV sitcom Arrested Development, in which a character opens a bag that says "Dead Dove" on the outside only to discover that within it is a dead dove.
 The character then remarks "I don't know what I expected."
 This is used to illustrate that fanfictions tagged with this tag should be reviewed carefully, as the other tags should be taken seriously by the reader before reading.